Connection problem of the first Painlev\'{e} transcendent between poles and negative infinity: Uniform asymptotics and proof of the Theorems

 Make the scaling $\lambda=\xi^{2/5}\eta$, $H=-\frac{\xi^{6/5}}{7}$ and $p=2C(\xi) \xi^{4/5}$ as $\xi\rightarrow+\infty$ with $C(\xi)\in(-\infty,\delta]$ for some small $\delta>0$.
 Then equation \cref{Schrodinger-equation-triconfluent-Heun} becomes

 There are three simple turning points, say $\eta_{j}$, $j=0,1,2$, of the above equation.
 They are the zeros of $F(\eta,\xi)$ depending on the value of $C(\xi)$ and may be complex-valued.
-Assume that $\eta_{0}$ is on the left half plane and $\eta_{1}$, $\eta_{2}$ are on the right half plane.
+Assume that $\eta_{0}$ is on the left half-plane and $\eta_{1}$, $\eta_{2}$ are on the right half-plane.

 As usual, the Stokes curves are those on the $\eta$-plane defined by $\Re\int_{\eta_{j}}^{\eta}F(s,\xi)^{\frac{1}{2}}ds=0,\, j=0,1,2$.
 By a careful analysis, the limiting state of the Stokes geometry of the quadratic form $F(\eta,\xi)d\eta^2$ as $\xi\rightarrow+\infty$ depends on the locations of $\eta_{j}$, and thus depends on $C(\xi)$.
 A complete classification of the Stokes geometry is given in~\cite[Theorem 7]{Masoero-2010}. \ \\ \paragraph{$\bullet$ When $C(\xi)\in(-\infty,\delta_{1}]$ with $\delta_{1}\in(0,C_{0})$} \ \\